lsst-sqre/gafaelfawr/docs/kubernetes.rst

 =============

 The `NGINX ingress controller <https://github.com/kubernetes/ingress-nginx>`__ must already be configured and working.
-JWT Authorizer expects TLS termination to be done by the ingress controller.
+Gafaelfawr expects TLS termination to be done by the ingress controller.

 The instructions below assume that you will use Vault_ to store secrets and `Vault Secrets Operator`_ to materialize those secrets as Kubernetes secrets.